martinvonz/jj/docs/FAQ.md

 and `jj move --to`
 to move new changes into the correct commits.

-### I accidentally amended the working copy.
-How do I move the new changes into its own commit?
+### I accidentally changed files in the wrong commit, how do I move the recent changes into another commit?

 Use `jj obslog -p` to see how your working-copy commit has evolved.
 Find the commit you want to restore the contents to.
 Let's say the current commit (with